 Do I Need a Lawyer for a Disorderly Conduct Charge?

 Do you need a lawyer for a disorderly charge in Arizona?
 The answer most likely is, Yes.
 Do you have a professional job (military, law enforcement, finance, real estate)?
 If you are convicted of disorderly conduct it will be on your record and can effect your employment.
 You may face the prospect of losing your job and any professional certifications that you may hold.
 If you are a student and about to hit the job market, then a conviction for disorderly conduct will show up on your record and on background checks.

 If you don’t want a disorderly conduct charge on your record, then it is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is a Phoenix Defense Lawyer for Disorderly Conduct and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, the majority of our Phoenix Defense Lawyers for Disorderly Conduct are ex-Prosecutors, and all of our Attorneys know the system well.
 For a Free Initial Consultation, call us at 602-307-0808, or click here to contact us now.